QubitPi/management-blogs/docs/_posts/2021-03-29-janusgraph.md

 * TOC
 {:toc}

-JanusGraph Doc is so horribly written!
+> ⚠️ JanusGraph Doc is so horribly written!
 And their Docker image sucks!!!
-This post gives you much better materials that help you jump up with JanusGraph with good experiences.
+This post gives you much better materials
+> that help you jump up with JanusGraph with good experiences, because it
+>
+> * Combines useful informations from various sources and filter out stupid time-wasting texts
+> * Provides copy-and-paste instructions on spinning up a perfect JanusGraph server instance
+> * It covers basics as well as advance topics, such as performance issues

 ## Install JanusGraph